As someone who grew up around aviators (I was part of Civil Air Patrol in high school), the weather has always been something to note.

 To make our clouds, we used a 12X12 piece of blue cardstock (necessary to not get soggy while using puff paint).

-We mixed the puff paint recipe recommended by Meaningful Mama, but we doubled the amount of shaving cream.
 The kids went a bit shaving cream crazy, but the effect was perfect for making clouds.

 The kids took paintbrushes and made their own clouds after identifying cloud types.
 After the clouds dried, we labeled them with a pencil.

 Bo changed her paper into a giant glob of puff paint.
 She got paint EVERYWHERE and had to be bathed after.